A Semantic Encoding of Object Centric Event Data: A Semantic Stratification of OCED

 \section{A Semantic Stratification of OCED}

 The OCED meta-model allows for flexibility in data representation, as it is meant to be \emph{domain-agnostic}.
 Notice, e.g., that no restrictions are exerted on the possible relations that an object of a given type may or may not have with other objects, the values that attributes can take, or what (types of) objects are observed by which events.
 For example, OCED does not natively provide users with means to enforce that each incident pertains to a product, enumerate what the possible status changes can be, or indicate that every status change event affects an incident.
-It is also worth noticing that this meta-model removes a constraint that activity-centric standards like XES exerted, i.e., that every event be associated to a case, namely a process instance.
+It is also worth noticing that this meta-model removes a constraint that activity-centric standards like XES exerted, i.e., that every event be associated to a case, namely a process instance~\cite{DBLP:journals/ijcis/PourmirzaDG17,Bayomie.etal/IS2023:EventCaseCorrelation}.
 In the OCED meta-model, the case is not considered as a relevant, let alone mandatory, concept --however, it can be represented as an object.

 While this structural looseness is desirable to encompass the amplest plethora of process data in a meta-model, domain experts should be allowed to inject knowledge on top of the meta-model, to provide additional details on the structure of the recorded data, promote traceability of process information provenance, and help the linkage of different data sources~\cite{Calvanese.etal/BIS2017:OntologyBasedData,Calegari.Delgado/BPMw2023:ModelDrivenEngineering,Piccirilli.etal/KI2025:PINPOINT}.
 With this paper, we thus advocate the adoption of an overarching ontological approach to cover three conceptual layers, following a well-known approach in the field of information integration~\cite{Calvanese.etal/CoopIS1998:InformationIntegrationConceptual}: From the \emph{meta-level} (represented by the \emph{OCED O}ntology, OCEDO) to the \emph{intensional level} (the \emph{OCED D}omain-specific extension, OCEDD) to the \emph{extensional level} (the \emph{OCED R}esources' knowledge graph, OCEDR).
-To define and interconnect the three levels, we resort to semantic technologies, as we describe next.
+To define and interconnect the three levels, we resort to semantic web technologies, as we describe in the remainder of this section.